Smart Grocery List: AI That Learns Your Shopping Habits

 2. **Python Environment**: Ensure you have Python installed (preferably Python 3.x).

-3. **Libraries**: We will utilize libraries like `pandas`, `scikit-learn`, and `numpy`.
-Install them using pip:
+3. **Libraries**: We will utilize popular Python libraries like `pandas`, `scikit-learn`, and `numpy`.
+You can install them using pip:

 ```bash